Joseph Edward Duncan: Idaho murders and kidnappings

 On May 16, 2005, authorities discovered the bodies of Brenda Groene, 40; her boyfriend, Mark McKenzie, 37; and her son, Slade Groene, 13, in their home along Lake Coeur d'Alene, outside the city of Coeur d'Alene, Idaho.
 Two of Brenda's other children–Dylan, 9, and Shasta, 8–were missing.
-An AMBER Alert was issued and searchers combed the area for the missing children while authorities investigated the deaths at the home as homicides.
+An Amber alert was issued and searchers combed the area for the missing children while authorities investigated the deaths at the home as homicides.
 Autopsies determined the cause of death to be "blunt trauma to the head"; authorities also noted that the victims had been bound.

-Seven weeks later, in the early morning hours of July 2, 2005, Shasta was seen at a Denny's restaurant in Coeur d'Alene in the company of an unknown man.
-A waitress, manager, and two customers at the restaurant recognized the girl from media reports.
-They surreptitiously called police and positioned themselves to prevent the man from leaving.
+Forty seven days later, in the early morning of July 2, 2005, Shasta was seen at a Denny's restaurant in Coeur d'Alene in the company of an unknown man.
+A waitress, a manager, and two customers at the restaurant recognized the girl from media reports.
+They surreptitiously called the police and positioned themselves to prevent the man from leaving.
 Police officers arrived at the restaurant and arrested the man, later identified as Duncan, without incident.
-Shasta identified herself to a waitress at the restaurant and to authorities, and was taken to Kootenai Medical Center for medical treatment and to be reunited with her father.
+Shasta identified herself to the waitress at the restaurant and authorities, and was taken to Kootenai Medical Center for medical treatment and to be reunited with her father.
 Coeur d'Alene police, meanwhile, detained Duncan on kidnapping charges and on his outstanding federal warrant.

 When Shasta was found without Dylan, authorities held little hope of finding the boy alive.
-Police asked the public for tips, specifically with respect to sightings of the stolen red Jeep Cherokee with Missouri license plates that Duncan was driving at the time of his arrest.
+Police asked the public for tips, specifically concerning sightings of the stolen red Jeep Cherokee with Missouri license plates that Duncan was driving at the time of his arrest.
 Authorities discovered that Duncan had rented the car in Minnesota and never returned it.
 A gas station employee in Kellogg, Idaho, about 40 mi east of Coeur d'Alene, recognized the vehicle as one that had stopped at her station hours before Duncan was arrested.
-The employee suspected the girl wandering around the station might have been Shasta, but did not confront her as nothing appeared out of the ordinary.
+The employee suspected the girl wandering around the station might have been Shasta but did not confront her as nothing appeared out of the ordinary.
 The employee and her manager notified authorities after reviewing surveillance camera footage and identifying Duncan and Shasta in the video.

 On July 4, 2005, investigators found human remains at a remote makeshift campsite in the Lolo National Forest near St. Regis, Montana.
-The remains were sent to the FBI lab in Quantico, Virginia, for DNA testing and were positively identified as those of Dylan.
-During the trial it emerged that Duncan shot Dylan at point-blank range by holding a sawed-off 12-gauge shotgun to his head.
+The remains were sent to the FBI lab in Quantico, Virginia, for DNA testing; they were positively identified as those of Dylan.
+During the trial, it emerged that Duncan shot Dylan at point-blank range by holding a sawn-off 12-gauge shotgun to his head.